codinggambit/my_polite_inquiries/_posts/Program Management/2023-02-06-my-new-blog-post.md

 Key competencies: Flexibility and handling ambiguity

-In the previous video, we discussed the four key competencies of a project manager: enabling decision-making, communicating and escalating, strong organizational skills, and flexibility.
-With time and practice, you will master these skills to help you become successful in a project management role.
-In this reading, we’ll dig deeper into why flexibility is essential for effective project management and how you can help your team deal with ambiguity.
+In the previous video, we discussed the four key competencies of a program manager: enabling decision-making, communicating and escalating, strong organizational skills, and flexibility.
+With time and practice, you will master these skills to help you become successful in a program management role.
+In this reading, we’ll dig deeper into why flexibility is essential for effective program management and how you can help your team deal with ambiguity.

-First, let’s review the other project management competencies you’ve learned about so far.
+First, let’s review the other program management competencies you’ve learned about so far.

 Enabling decision-making